Finbuckle/Finbuckle.Website/docs/v6.12.0/Identity.md

 Default entity types exist such as the `IdentityUser`, `IdentityRole`, and `IdentityUserClaim`, which are commonly used as the generic parameters.
 The default for `TKey` is `string`.
 Apps can provide their own entity types for any of these by using alternative forms of the database context which take varying number of generic type parameters.
 Simple use-cases derive from `IdentityDbContext` types which require only a few generic parameters and plug in the default entity types for the rest.

-Deriving an Identity database context from `MultiTenantIdentityDbContext` will use all of the default entity types and `string` for `TKey`.
+Deriving an Identity database context from `MultiTenantIdentityDbContext` will use all the default entity types and `string` for `TKey`.
 All entity types will be configured as multitenant.

 Deriving from `MultiTenantIdentityDbContext<TUser>` will use the provided parameter for `TUser` and the defaults for the rest. `TUser` will not be configured as multitenant by default, and it is up to the programmer to do so as described above.
 All other entity types will be configured as multitenant.